Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 A verifiable record of the public artifacts or files of the election.
 This includes items like the manifest and the encrypted ballots so an individual or third party can verify the election end-to-end.

 ###### _Other terms:_ record, election artifacts _(deprecated)_

+### ElectionGuard Core

+A programming code base that implements fundamental features of the ElectionGuard Specification (such as ballot encryption) to act as a core or central integration.

+### ElectionGuard Specification

+The specification indicating how ElectionGuard creates end-to-end verifiable elections.
+See [Specification].

+### ElectionGuard SDK

+The entire set of repositories associated with ElectionGuard.
+See [Repositories].

 ### encryption device